 - Evaluating Expanded Beam Optics.
 EBO carries a cost premium and longer lead times, but it dramatically simplifies long-term maintenance.

-"The advantage is that all you need is a can of air to blow the connector clean before you plug it in," says Lane.
-"Because the fibers don’t make contact, you can have thousands of repeated connections with no appreciable dB loss, which makes it a breakthrough in cabling infrastructure."
+"One advantage of EBO is that all you need is a can of air to blow the connectors clean before you plug it in," says Lane.
+"Because the fibers don’t make contact, you can have thousands of repeated connections within a 2dB loss budget, which makes it a breakthrough in cabling infrastructure."

 Cable chaos is solvable, but it requires treating cabling as a first-class engineering challenge rather than an afterthought.
 Hyve delivers a vertically integrated cabling and infrastructure strategy that scales with your roadmap.